Person using laptop in network operations setting

 Philisun Products and Support for Compatibility-Focused Projects

-Philisun offers a broad range of optical transceiver products, covering SFP, SFP+, SFP28, and QSFP series with speeds from 100M to 800G.
-The portfolio supports single-mode, multimode, BIDI, and WDM-based solutions for enterprise networks, data centers, industrial environments, and carrier access.
+Philisun offers a broad range of optical transceiver products, covering 1G SFP transceivers, 10G SFP+ transceivers, 25G SFP28 transceivers, 40G QSFP+ transceivers, 100G QSFP28 transceivers, and RJ45 SFP/SFP+ copper transceivers.
+The portfolio supports single-mode, multimode, BIDI, WDM and copper handoff solutions for enterprise networks, data centers, industrial environments and carrier access.

 For projects where module recognition failure or link instability is a concern, broader compatibility matters.
 Philisun products are adapted for a wide range of mainstream platforms, which helps reduce recognition problems and improve deployment consistency in mixed-brand environments.